bkader/Skada-WoTLK/README.md

 -- called like so: set:Func(...)
 set:GetTime() -- returns the segment time

-set:GetActor(guid, name) -- attempts to retrieve a player or an enemy. set:GetActorTime(guid, name, active) -- returns the actor's time if found or 0.
+set:GetActor(name, guid) -- attempts to retrieve a player or an enemy. set:GetActorTime(name, guid, active) -- returns the actor's time if found or 0.

 set:GetDamage(useful) -- returns the segment damage amount, exlucing overkill if "useful" is true set:GetDPS(useful) -- returns the dps and damage amount, excluding overkill if "useful" is true